 In addition edepositIreland was setup in 2014 as the ‘Orphan’ Repository for Ireland.
 This complies with Ireland’s National Principles on Open Access which state that ‘Every publicly-funded researcher in Ireland shall have deposit rights in an Open Access repository

-Ireland’s National Principles on Open Access were published in October 2012.
-In addition, most Irish funding agencies and some Higher Education Institutions have Open Access policies.
+Ireland’s National Principles on Open Access Policy Statement was published in October 2012 and is currently under review (see below).
+In addition to the National Policy, most Irish funding agencies and some Higher Education Institutions have Open Access policies.

-The Irish Principles on Open Access were launched in October 2012.
-The principles reiterate the right of the freedom of researchers to publish wherever they feel is the most appropriate.
+Ireland’s Principles on Open Access Policy Statement (2012) reiterates the right of the freedom of researchers to publish wherever they feel is the most appropriate.
 Additionally the policy states:

-Ireland’s national principles also encourage researchers to publish in Open Access Journals but clearly states that these papers must also be deposited in a repository.
+Ireland’s national principles also encourage researchers to publish in Open Access Journals but clearly state that these papers must also be deposited in a repository.

 Irish funding agencies have been very proactive about implementing Open Access policies aligned with international best practice.
 Some of the funding agency policies are listed below.

 RIAN is Ireland’s national portal for Open Access portals.
 RIAN began in 210 by harvesting to one portal the contents of the Institutional Repositories of the seven university libraries.
 As RIAN developed further, other Irish research repositories were added, and more continue to be added, so that RIAN will truly be the portal to Irish research.

 Open Access repositories are currently available in all Irish universities and in a number of other higher education institutions:

 Repository Network Ireland is a newly formed group of Repository managers, librarians and information professionals in Ireland.